 The Yaxchilán lintels were originally painted, although only traces remain, including red on Lady Xook’s clothing and the brilliant Maya blue color on the background of Lintel 24.

 Structure 33 rests on the side of the main plaza, making it a focal point for the area.
 The building itself is narrow, only one vault deep, so it was not intended to hold many people.
 Three entryways punctuate the exterior—which is embellished with stucco ornamentation.
-An elaborate roof-comb (a masonary “wall” that rises upwards above a building to give the impression that it is taller than it actually is), arguably the most famous component of the temple, incorporates a decorative frieze, niches, and sculptural elements, including a sculpted human being in the central niche.
+An elaborate roof-comb, arguably the most famous component of the temple, incorporates a decorative frieze, niches, and sculptural elements, including a sculpted human being in the central niche.
 It is possible that this is Bird Jaguar IV.
 Intricate latticework covers the symmetrical roof-comb and the building’s overall style is reminiscent of buildings found at other important Classic Maya city-states like Palenque.